 Monument Valley, located on the state line between Utah and Arizona, is one of the most iconic scenes of the American west.
 The sandstone buttes reach up to 1,000 feet and provide a beautiful view that has been photographed countless times and featured in many films.
 The area lies within the Navajo Nation Reservation in the Monument Valley Navajo Tribal Park.
 The park includes a 17-mile dirt road, although some areas are only accessible by guided tours.

 Death Valley National Park

 Death Valley National Park, located in California and Nevada, lies below sea level and between the Great Basin and the Mojave Desert.
 It is the hottest and driest national park in the United States, but it does provide opportunities for stunning photos.

-The Racetrack (which lies above sea level) is one of the most popular areas for photographers because of its sailing stones.
+The Racetrack (which lies below sea level) is one of the most popular areas for photographers because of its sailing stones.
 Death Valley is also an excellent location for night landscapes and for photographing the milky way.

 Acadia National Park

 Although all of the locations I have mentioned up to this point are in the west, the east also includes some beautiful landscapes.
 Acadia National Park is located in Maine, including some islands, and is an ideal location for photographing the coast.
 Bass Harbor Lighthouse is one of many popular locations.

 The park also includes mountains and lakes that offer plenty of photographic opportunities.
 The 27-mile Park Loop Road is open from mid April through November and will give you views of the coast, mountains, and forest.

 Denali National Park in Alaska covers more than 6 million acres, although much of it is extremely difficult to get to.
 There is a 91 mile road, although much of it is unpaved and closed to private vehicles.
 The park included Denali (Mount McKinley), the highest mountain in North America.
 The snow-covered mountains and wildlife within the park make it a destination worth the effort to get there.